Naymmmm/standardlib/Docs/filesystem.md

 </strong><strong>local fs = require("@lib/filesystem")
 </strong></code></pre>

-## writefile()
+## writefile(file: string)

-This function writes a file to the local filesystem, in a shared region.
+This function writes a file or creates a file to the local filesystem, in a shared region.

 ```lua
 -- Write a file.